jeronimofox/nicepress/README.md

 > Filtering, searching ...
 2 lists: general rating and with those who are looking.
 > Fill out the profile with your info, portfolio, if you have one and apply for a position :)

-## Using the service
-> You register, set preferences in magazines or newspapers,
-> the system determines the main interests that need to be added,
-> confirmed or removed, and then - the definition of the desired role,
-> and the time you are willing to devote a week to this role.
-> Possible contacts from the mail synced in, connect or skip, then
-> You get a list of editions that you are most suitable for you they are looking for a person for this role.
-> Filtering, searching ...
-2 lists: general rating and with those who are looking.
-> Fill out the profile with your info, portfolio, if you have one and apply for a position :)